Laelapa/PlateOps/README.md

 - All endpoints validate input rigorously to prevent injection and malformed data.
 - Database schema uses foreign keys and check constraints for referential integrity.

+>[!IMPORTANT]
+>**Fly.io**: The project is currently configured for deployment on [fly.io](https://fly.io) and utilizes platform-specific headers like [`Fly-Client-IP`](https://fly.io/docs/networking/request-headers/#fly-client-ip).
+For deployments elsewhere this needs to be taken into consideration, as at best they won't be set and at worst they could be spoofed by users.

 ---

 ## Development Notes

 - **Tests**: (To be expanded) Unit and integration tests are planned for all major components.
-- **Error Handling**: All errors are logged; user-facing errors avoid broadcasting sensitive details.
+- **Error Handling**: All errors are logged; user-facing errors don't broadcast sensitive details.
-- **Extensibility**: The codebase is designed for adding new food/inventory/recipe endpoints in code, synergistic microservices through pub/sub and api, or external integrations such as front-ends to the api.
+- **Extensibility**: The codebase is designed for adding new food/inventory/recipe endpoints in the code, synergistic microservices via pub/sub and API, or attaching external integrations such as front-ends to the API.
 - **Contributions**: Please open issues, discussions, or PRs to discuss features, bugs, or improvements.

 ---